Gabbygithub19/Final_project_intro_to_Big_data/README.md

 ## ❓ Problem Statement

-Real estate pricing is influenced by various factors—location, age, proximity to services, and more.
-However, understanding which features contribute most to property value can be challenging.
+Can we predict real estate property values based on location factors, accessibility to public transportation, and neighborhood amenities to help investors and buyers make informed decisions?

 **Key Questions:**
 - What factors most strongly influence property prices?